CESNET/etlog/doc/notes.md

 ##### roaming

+Timestamp field is populated with artificial data, just to distint in which interval the record belongs.
+Lowest distinction interval for timestamp is 24 hours.

 | field name       | data type |               note                          |
 |------------------|-----------|---------------------------------------------|
 | inst\_name       |   String  | name of the institution                     |
 | used\_count      |   Number  | count of institution's users authenticated  |
 | provided\_count  |   Number  | count of authentications provided           |
 | timestamp        |   Date    | timestamp                                   |

+  // other possible structure
+  // inst_name : String
+  // data      : Array
+  //           | data.timestamp
+  //           | data.used_count
+  //           | data.provided_count

 ##### failed\_logins